Our Model: MURB

 What will the MURB look like?

 The Cribwolf Foundation has been working closely with an architect to finalize the floorplan design for the MURB's main and residential floors.
-The design will accommodate 20+ single occupancy apartment-style units approximately 700 sq. ft. each, plus ground floor administration, medical care, security, and recreation areas.
-In each apartment utilities and appliances will be available based on the individual's capabilities and the family's wishes.
+In each apartment utilities and appliances will be available based on the resident(s)'s capabilities and the family's wishes.
 The building concept is centred on safety, efficiency, and inclusiveness, to ensure all residents have an inviting yet secure home, with easy access to both internal and external programs.

 We are sourcing potential land with great care to position the MURB close to transportation routes and services to allow capable residents to have access to community resources.
 One of our goals is to be able to provide a specialized MURB shuttle service for group outings, including Special Olympic sports activities, local cinemas, festivals, and malls.

-Above all, The Cribwolf Foundation MURB housing model is designed to be easily replicable in a wide range of community sizes and locations, to quickly reduce and ultimately eliminate the supportive housing waiting lists for all three populations as soon as possible.
+Above all, The Cribwolf Foundation MURB housing model is designed to be easily replicable in a wide range of community sizes and locations, to quickly reduce and ultimately eliminate the supportive housing waiting list as soon as possible.